-On many charts for water the only temperature that is the same is the boiling point, or 100°C and 212°F. At those temperatures the kinematic viscosities are 0.294×10^6 for metric and 0.317×10^5 for USC.
+On many charts for water the only temperature that is the same is the boiling point, or 100° C and 212° F. At those temperatures the kinematic viscosities are 0.294×10^{6} for metric and 0.317×10^{5} for USC.
 The conversion factor from ft2 to m2 is 0.093, and in the other direction it is 10.752.
 The respective kinematic viscosities for metric are 0.294×10^{-6} , which converts to 0.316×10^{-5} against a 0.317 on the comparison chart.
-For USC, it is 0.317, which converts to 0.295×10^6 .
+For USC, it is 0.317, which converts to 0.295×10^{-6} .
 The error is very small.

 This gives readers an idea of why the business of fluid mechanics, as well as moving between metric and USC units, is computationally complex.
 And we have not even discussed the many different forms of viscosity units that exist.
-The Appendix contains a discussion and a conversion means of many of those units.
+The Appendix contains a discussion and conversion details for many of those units.
+Computer-oriented conversion programs usually work better for things like viscosity.
+Between dynamic and kinematic viscosity, the author found at least 25 different ways to express the measure (poise, centipois, stokes, and several different measures like square inches or square millimetres per hour or second and so forth.

-It also begins to explain why such techniques as CFD (computational fluid dynamics) programs and their skillful users are in demand.
+It also begins to explain why techniques such as CFD (computational fluid dynamics) programs and their skillful users are in demand.
 The programs are essentially finite analysis programs and beyond the scope of this book.
 Suffice it to say, this is not where the non-fluid mechanic wants to spend much time in turning the crank, which explains many if not all the charts, graphs, and other assists that are available.
 However, we have other fish to fry before we leave our discussion of fluid mechanics.